pezy4303675/Pezy-Script-0.2/README.md

         local head = char:FindFirstChild("Head")
         local hum = char:FindFirstChildOfClass("Humanoid")

-        if not hrp or not head or not hum then continue end
+        if not hrp or not head or not hum then for _, drawing in pairs(drawings) do

-        -- VERIFICAR DISTÂNCIA MÁXIMA DO ESP
-        if LocalPlayer.Character and LocalPlayer.Character:FindFirstChild("HumanoidRootPart") then
+                drawing.Visible = false
+            end
+            continue
+        end

-            local distance3D = (LocalPlayer.Character.HumanoidRootPart.Position - hrp.Position).Magnitude
+        local distance = GetDistance(myPos, hrp.Position)

-            if distance3D > Config.MaxESPDistance then
+        if distance > Config.ESPMaxDistance then
-                -- Esconder ESP se muito longe
             for _, drawing in pairs(drawings) do
                 drawing.Visible = false
             end
             continue
         end
-        end

-        -- Calcular posição da box 2D
         local rootPos = hrp.Position
         local headPos = head.Position + Vector3.new(0, 0.5, 0)
         local legPos = rootPos - Vector3.new(0, 3, 0)